Generating Protected VMs Report

 - Include VM templates in this report: defines whether VM templates must be included in the report.

-Alternatively, you can click Preview in the Actions pane on the right.
 The report will open in a pop-up browser window.

 The navigation menu at the top of a report allows you to navigate the report.